 We have accrued for U.S. and state income taxes, state taxes based on net worth and for a certain amount of income tax in international jurisdictions in our financial statements to the extent these taxes apply.
-At December 31, 2006, net operating losses available to offset future taxable income for federal income tax purposes were approximately \$225.0 million.
-If not utilized, federal net operating loss carryforwards will expire at various dates beginning in 2012 and ending in 2025.
-We have reduced a portion of our valuation allowance associated with the deferred tax assets because we now consider the realization of these assets to be more likely than not.
+At December 31, 2007, net operating losses available to offset future taxable income for federal income tax purposes were approximately \$197.0 million.
+If not utilized, federal net operating loss carryforwards will expire at various dates beginning in 2019 and ending in 2026.
+During 2006, we reduced a portion of our valuation allowance associated with the deferred tax assets because at that time we considered the realization of these assets to be more likely than not.
 The future utilization of net operating losses and credits may be subject to limitation based upon changes in ownership under the rules of the Internal Revenue Code (IRC).
 We experienced changes in ownership as defined by Section 382 of the IRC during the years ended December 31, 1998 and 2002.
 Based on the market value of our common stock at the time of those changes, we believe there will be no impact on our ability to utilize our net operating losses and credits.
-Of the \$225.0 million of our federal net operating losses, \$188.4 million is subject to limitations through 2010.
+Of the \$197.0 million of our federal net operating losses, \$61.3 million is subject to limitations through 2010.